tgopal/kpcb/README.md

-# Primitive Types, Fixed-Size Hashmap - KPCB
+# KPCB Engineering Fellow Application - Tejas Gopal
-Coding challenge for KPCB Engineering Fellow Application 2018
+Coding challenge for KPCB Engineering Fellow Application 2018: Implement a fixed-size hashmap that maps String keys to arbitrary object values using only primitive-types.

 Author: Tejas Gopal, B.S.
 Computer Science UCSD 2019

-This repository holds all files necessary for the implementation of the primitive-type, fixed-size hashmap as requested within the application!
+This repository holds all source, tests, and executable files associated with this part of the application!

-It also contains the corresponding unit tests, as well as an executable file to run the tests.
+Let's dive in... :)

 ## Information about the implementation